ImageIntelligence/api-specification/README.md

 When editing the schema, perhaps you want a preview of your changes.
 The [Swagger Editor](https://swagger.io/swagger-editor/) can be useful here.

 **Not sure what Swagger or OpenAPI is?** Check out this [article](https://swagger.io/difference-between-swagger-and-openapi/)

+## Deployment

+To publish a new version of api-specifications, update the `"version"` field in `package.json` then create a GitHub Release.